gavdraper/gavdraper.github.io/_posts/2017-05-16-clustered-vs-nonclustered-indexes.markdown

 ### Pros ###
 * There is no lookup from the leaf of the index back to the table data as the data is stored there.
-* Takes less disk space than a non clustered index as you're not storing the index data twice.
+* Takes less disk space than a nonclustered index as you're not storing the index data twice.

 ### Cons ###
 * You're limited to one per table.